NoseferatuWKF/obsidian/coding/rust/base.md

         horsepower: u32,
         torque: u32,
     ) -> Self {
-        // kinda like the thing you can do in typescript Engine { manufacturer, displacement, no_of_cylinders, configuration, horsepower, torque }
+        // kinda like the thing you can do in javascript Engine { manufacturer, displacement, no_of_cylinders, configuration, horsepower, torque }
     }